-One feature to look for with the OnePlus 9 and OnePlus 9 Pro will be the superior color accuracy.
+One often-overlooked factor to keep an eye on with the OnePlus 9 and OnePlus 9 Pro will be superior color accuracy.
 OnePlus has made a point of this in recent generations, notably with the OnePlus 8T, the most color-accurate display of any smartphone that we reviewed last year.

 OnePlus 9 performance

 The OnePlus 9 and OnePlus 9 Pro will use the Qualcomm Snapdragon 888 processor, so they should be roughly on par with the performance we are seeing from the Galaxy S21 lineup.
 However, it’s worth noting that Samsung dropped the RAM in the Galaxy S21 and S21 Plus this year.
 So we could see the OnePlus 9 and OnePlus 9 Pro pull ahead in performance in some regards.

 The OnePlus 9 Pro hands-on leak showed 11GB of RAM, but the expectation is that it must be at least 12GB, that certainly doesn't bode well for the OnePlus 9 to beat the Galaxy S21's 8GB, but we'll be on the lookout for more leaks on these specs.

 The OnePlus 9 Lite, on the other hand, is rumored to feature last year's Snapdragon 865 processor, making it more of a competitor for the Galaxy S20 FE from last fall.